-Forest 500 is the world’s first rainforest rating agency.
-It identifies and ranks the most influential companies, financial institutions, and governments in forest risk commodity supply chains as we shift to a deforestation-free economy.
-By objectively identifying and ranking these 500 powerbrokers on an annual basis, the Forest 500 holds the companies, financial institutions, and governments accountable for their actions.
-The Forest 500 powerbrokers are selected biannually to ensure the most important companies, investors and jurisdictions are included.
+Forest 500 identifies and ranks the most influential companies and financial institutions in forest risk commodity supply chains as we shift to a deforestation-free economy.
+By objectively identifying and ranking these 500 powerbrokers on an annual basis, the Forest 500 holds the companies and financial institutions accountable for their actions.
+The Forest 500 powerbrokers are selected biannually to ensure the most important companies, and investors and lenders are included.
+In 2018, 350 companies and 150 investors and lenders were assessed.

 Forests are vital